SETI/rms-julian/README.md

 [![Number of GitHub stars](https://img.shields.io/github/stars/SETI/rms-julian)](https://github.com/SETI/rms-julian/stargazers)
 ![GitHub forks](https://img.shields.io/github/forks/SETI/rms-julian)

-# rms-julian
+# Introduction

-Supported versions: Python >= 3.8
+The **Julian Library** is a Python module that provides powerful routines for converting between astronomical time systems.
+It supports array operations, leap seconds, and multiple calendars.
+It also provides tools for the parsing and formatting of date/time strings and for searching for dates and times embedded in general text.

-# PDS Ring-Moon Systems Node, SETI Institute
+The Julian Libraray is supported by the PDS Ring-Moon Systems Node, SETI Institute.

-# Julian Library, version 2.0
+# Features

-This is a large set of routines for handing date and time conversions.
-Compared to other date/time libraries in Python, including CSPYCE, it has these features:
+Compared to other date/time libraries in Python, including CSPYCE, the Julian Library has these features:

-- It handles the time systems Coordinated Universal Time (UTC), International Atomic Time (TAI), Barycentric Dynamical Time (TDB), and Terrestrial Time (TT, previously called Terrestrial Dynamical Time or TDT), properly accounting for leap seconds.
+- It handles the time systems Coordinated Universal Time (UTC), International Atomic Time (TAI), Barycentric Dynamical Time (TDB), and Terrestrial Time (TT), properly accounting for leap seconds.

 - Any time can be expressed as a running count of elapsed seconds from a defined epoch, as a calendar date, using Julian Date (JD), or using Modified Julian Date (MJD).